mora-ehidne/moras_camp9_notes/2 Backend/Packages/Express - web framework for Node.js.md

 });
 app.use(express.json({limit:'1mb'})); // parse all HTTP requests as JSON, limit the size of the HTTP request body to a maximum of 1 megabyte
-// note that calling the express.json method calls the `next` method on its own
+// note that calling the express.json method calls the `next` method on its own app.use(cors({origin:"localhost:5173"})); // accept all HTTP requests from the specified URL, in this case our localhost Vite server
 ```

 ### `get()`